 Q. What is the Series III™ configuration?

 A. Sound Horse has also introduced a unique system to allow the farrier or clinician to glue-on any shoe, any shape, any size, any material (steel or aluminum) that they have in their truck or clinic.
 The new system is the Series III™ “universal glue-on cuff”.
 The design makes use of the equine industry’s commonly available acrylic adhesives to attach the cuff to the shoe by making use of its reliable metal-to-metal bonding capability.
 When the shoe and cuff are bonded, the assembly is attached to the hoof in the same fashion as are the <Series I™ shoes.
 In addition, PLUS PLATES are available to allow the farrier to fabricate any configuration shoe without a forge, hammer or anvil.
 The various configuration plates are 3/16-inch thick aluminum alloy and are cut with a conventional jig or saber-saw.
 The cut plate is them attached to the cuff assembly with the Series III™ “universal glue-on cuff” system.

 Q. Where can I purchase the Sigafoos Series™ horseshoes?

-A. The shoes can be purchased from your local Farrier Distribution or directly from Sound Horse Technologies by phone (800-801-2654) or fax (610-347-1822) with additional information available on our website.
+A. The shoes can be purchased from your local Farrier Distribution or directly from Sound Horse Technologies.
 We can make the shoes available through your local farrier supply shop.
 Call us and let us know where you purchase your supplies.